 The following example scenario uses the available commands.
-Run esxcli iscsi session --help and each command with --help for reference information.
+Run esxcli iscsi session -help and each command with -help for reference information.
 The example uses a configuration file to log in to the host.
-Specify one of the options listed in Connection Options for vCLI Host Management Commands in place of <conn_options>.
+Specify one of the options listed in Connection Options for ESXCLI Host Management Commands in place of <conn\options>.